1

 The demand and potential for renewable energy in Indonesia is soaring.
 This is in large part due to Indonesia’s energy consumption growing at one of the fastest rates globally.
 Unsurprisingly, this is due to robust economic development, steady population growth and increasing urbanisation over the last decade.

-As Indonesia is the largest member in the Association of Southeast Asian Nations (ASEAN), it is also consequently the world’s fourth-largest producer and leading exporter of coal.
+However, Indonesia also remains deeply locked in fossil fuels.
+The country, which is the largest member of the Association of Southeast Asian Nations (ASEAN), is the sixth-biggest CO2 emitter globally, the world’s largest thermal coal exporter, and the third-largest coal producer.
 Additionally, it is Southeast Asia’s primary gas supplier and makes up a significant portion of global biofuel supply.
 Together, this makes Indonesia’s energy policy a vital factor in renewable energy trends and transition within the region.

 Solar Energy Potential and Renewables in Indonesia